Anal Fissure Surgery Overview

 Anal fissure surgery is one of many procedures performed at Tampa General Hospital’s Endoscopy Center.
 We tailor treatments to each patient’s individual diagnosis with the ultimate goal of improving quality of life.

-TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report for 2019-20.
+TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report for 2020-21.
 To find a colon and rectal surgeon who performs anal fissure surgery, access Tampa General Hospital’s Physician Finder or call 1-800-833-3627.